ZuperZeus/Connect-4/README.md

 # Connect 4
 ## This project will be a C++ implementation of the classic board game 4 in a row.
-It will have a menu to choose colors and shapes, using ANSI escape codes.
+It will have a menu to choose colors and shapes using ANSI escape codes.
 These colors will also be useful to do some simple animations, and indicate wins and losses.
-In the start menu you will be presented with a few options, namely 2v2, play against AI (using a minmax algorithm), and settings.
+In the start menu you will be presented with a few options, namely 2v2, play against AI (using a minmax algorithm), load saved games, and settings.

 It will be made in Linux, written in C++ 11, and compiled with G++ 11.3.1 Options for moving will be (UP,DOWN,LEFT,RIGHT) and (W,A,S,D).